Handling Hookworms in Dogs and CatsLast updated: December 13, 2021 by Dr. Marty Greer, DVM, Revival's Director of Veterinary Services

 The larvae can also be ingested through contaminated food, water, or soil or by eating an infected animal.
 Many of the larvae will travel straight to the intestine, but some may migrate through the body to the lungs where they are coughed up and swallowed.

-Lastly, some hookworm larvae can migrate to a pregnant animal's uterus and mammary glands, infecting fetuses or the nursing babies.
+Lastly, some hookworm larvae can migrate to a nursing animal's mammary glands, infecting the nursing babies.

-Symptoms of HookwormsDepending on the severity of the infestation, symptoms may include vomiting, diarrhea, stunted growth in young animals, a dull or dry coat, coughing, loss of weight, lack of appetite, loss of color in the gums and lips, and occasionally dark, tarry stools.
+Hookworm Symptoms in Dogs and CatsDepending on the severity of the infestation, symptoms of hookworm in dogs and cats may include vomiting, diarrhea, stunted growth in young animals, a dull or dry coat, coughing, loss of weight, lack of appetite, loss of color in the gums and lips, and occasionally dark, tarry stools.
 Because hookworms are feeding on the animal's blood and leaving bleeding sores with their teeth or cutting plates, the animal can rapidly develop anemia, which causes weakness and shortness of breath.

 DiagnosisBecause hookworms are tiny, they are difficult to see without a microscope.
-Diagnosis is made by looking for eggs in the feces.
+Diagnosis is made by looking for eggs in the feces or ELISA testing.

 If an animal is severely infected and suffering from anemia, the animal may require supportive care, a high-protein diet, and an iron supplement.
 B Strong is an excellent supplement that promotes red blood cell formation and boosts anemic pets.
 In critical cases, blood transfusions may even be necessary.